Chirag-ahir/JAVA-All-Basic/README.md

   What if we set our current thread as a Daemon thread(t1.setDaemon(true)) after starting(t1.start()) it ?<br>
   It will throw IllegalThreadStateException error.
 Note: If you want to make a user thread as Daemon, it must not be started otherwise it will throw IllegalThreadStateException.

+  What is Thread Group?<br>
+Threadgroup represents a set of threads. it offeres a convineant way to manage groups of thread as a single unit.

+  what is the difference between activeCount() and activeGroupCount() ?<br>
+  activeCount() returns a no. of active threads in thread group while activeGroupCount() returns a no. of active thread group and it's sub groups.

   What is Thread pool in java?<br>
   Java Thread pool represents a group of worker threads that are waiting for the job and reused many times.
 There are three thread pool methods<br>
   1. newFixedThreadPool(int)